Baruch Ben Dor

 Chief Executive Officer & Board Member

 Prior to Medibell Dr. Ben Dor served as the director of marketing in Medibell’s mother company, CMT Medical (OEM producer of digital X-ray for Toshiba Medical).
-Dr. Ben Dor gained his international marketing experience as the vascular program director in the marketing department of ESC/Sharplan, an Israeli-based, global leader in the field of medical lasers, responsible for a worldwide network of reference sites for sales support, conducting clinical studies, and producing successful marketing campaigns.
+Dr. Ben Dor gained his international marketing experience as the vascular program director in the marketing department of ESC/Sharplan, a global leader in the field of medical lasers, responsible for a worldwide network of reference sites for sales support, conducting clinical studies, and producing successful marketing campaigns.

 Vice President of Sales and Marketing

-Vice President for Research and Development
+Vice President of Research and Development and Operations

 Mr. Cohen has over thirty years of experience as a senior executive in the medical technology industry, compiling a successful track record in growing young companies and corporate operating divisions.
 Mr. Cohen has been an Operating Executive with SFW Capital Partners, a private equity firm, since 2009.